cchurch/api-docs/source/includes/_api_user.md

 active_brand_subdomain  | string        | If the user is associated with an account that has brandinge enabled, this will have that brand's subdomain if one exists account_map_lines       | ???           | access_period           | ???           |
+is_terms_noncompliant   | int           | True if user has not accepted terms of service

 ### UserJson Attributes